apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 204: The quota has been updated
  - 400: The body is not a positive integer neither an unlimited value (-1).
  - 404: The user does not exist
- - 409: The requested restriction can’t be enforced right now.

 ### Getting the quota count for a user